usamasubhani/blog/content/posts/first-post.md

 # Hello World

 Setting up this blog using Hugo.
-In the next post I will explain how to setup a blog using hugo and host it on Github pages
+In the next post I will explain how to setup a blog using hugo and host it on Github pages.

+Automating the build of site using Github actions.